-In a previous paper (De Lange, 2022), the method of ATP has been applied to better understand dispersion as observed in fourteen large field experiments performed at nine well-documented sites all over the world, including a well-based set of stochastic parameters describing the heterogeneity of the aquifers.
-The reported log conductivity variance as well as the dispersivities cover a range of more than two orders of magnitude.
-Most of the dispersivities have been derived from the variance of the spread of solvents divided by twice length of traveled distance by plume center (Axness and Gelhar 1989, eq (3)).
-The average of the 146 ratios of reported and calculated dispersivities is 0.91, while about 95 per cent of the calculated dispersivities remains within a factor 2 of the reported ones.
-The paper describes that the dispersivity will remain constant with growing travel distance for highly heterogeneous aquifers while it will grow linearly with travel distance for homogeneous aquifers as well as that any case may occur in between.
-Whereas this previous work has shown the applicability of the method of ATP in field situations, the present work is a first step to the application in modeling.
+De Lange (2022), applied the method of ATP to better understand dispersion as observed in fourteen large-scale field experiments performed at nine well-documented sites all over the world.
+Included was a well-based set of stochastic parameters describing the heterogeneity of the aquifers (deze zin klopt niet met de voorgaande).
+The log conductivity variances reported from these experiments as well as their dispersivities cover a range of more than two orders of magnitude.
+Most of the dispersivities were derived from the variance of the spread of solvents, which was divided by twice the length of the distance traveled by the plume’s center (Axness and Gelhar 1989, eq (3)).
+The average of the 146 ratios of reported and calculated dispersivities is 0.91, while about 95 per cent of the calculated dispersivities remains within a factor 2 of the reported ones (mij is niet duideijk we nu wat heeft gerapporteerd.
+Maak duidelijk onderscheid tussen wat uit de artikele kwam en wat jij hebt bepaald).
+De Lange (2022) concluded that the dispersivity will remain constant with growing travel distance for highly heterogeneous aquifers, while it will grow linearly with travel distance for homogeneous aquifers, while actual cases will be somewhere in between.
+Whereas applicability of the method of ATP in field situations was presented by De Lange(2022), the present work is a first step to actual numerical implementation.

-The pictures in figure 1 are generated with the analytic element method (Strack, 1989), whereas those in figures 4 and 5 are generated in Microsoft365 Excell.
+The pictures in figure 1 are generated with the analytic element method (Strack, 1989), whereas those in figures 4 and 5 are generated in Microsoft365 Excel.

 Methodology